© 2025 Kansas Public Radio

 The KU flag art work by Megh Knappenberger, of Kansas City, hangs on the west side in the new stadium.
 According to the artist, the piece is made from Memorial Stadium material as well as other KU artifacts, including: pieces of a retired game day flag from KU's Fraser Hall, blue paint scraped from inside the Memorial Stadium bowl, a chunk of concrete chiseled from the east side of the stadium, pieces of field turf and the original rubber track from the stadium and reproduced linework from the 1921 blueprints for Memorial Stadium.

-While Kansas and Missouri take on each other in football, the public radio stations in Columbia and Lawrence are having a showdown of their own, with each station trying to sign up more new listener-members than the other.
+While Kansas and Missouri take on each other in football, the public radio stations in Lawrence and Columbia are having a Border Showdown of their own, with each station trying to out-fund raise the other - AND sign up more NEW listener-members.

 KBIA in Columbia and KPR in Lawrence are using the Border Showdown to raise money.
-All contributions are worth a point but NEW members are worth two points in the contest.
+All contributions are worth a point but NEW members are worth two points to each station.

-The station with the most points will be declared the winner.
-The losing station will have to play the other state’s official state song on the radio.
+The station with the most points Monday morning will be declared the winner.
+The losing station will have to play the other state’s official state song on the radio Monday afternoon.

 Curtis McClinton's name hangs in the KU Ring of Honor at David Booth Kansas Memorial Stadium.